-Each year the core program has 8 spots and the rural health track offers 6 spots; you only need to apply to the UNC program once.
+Each year the University track has 8 spots and the FQHC track offers 6 spots; you only need to apply to the UNC program once.
 However when it comes time to rank your choices, there are 2 separate match numbers to do so.
-If you wish, you may rank both the main program and the track.
+If you wish, you may rank both the university and FQHC tracks.

 International Medical Graduates can check out our specific policies here.